 Did you ever make a hole on top to hold the melting flake

 Of the creamy, flavoured butter that your mother used to make?

 - 1 large container of Bob Evans Mashed Potatoes

-- 1 tablespoon each kosher salt & freshly ground black pepper
+- 1 tbsp each kosher salt & black pepper

-- Melt 3 tablespoons of butter in large pan
+- Melt 3 tbsp of butter in large pan

 - Add shredded cabbage and cook until it wilts, about 5-7 minutes